 The tower, while not presently geared toward cell-phone service, would have room for cellular providers to collocate.

-And by hosting the sheriff's radio equipment, it would allow Clark to replace his aging communications tower -- an 87-foot structure attached to his office -- with a new, taller tower at no cost to the sheriff's
+And by hosting the sheriff's radio equipment, it would allow Clark to replace his aging communications tower -- an 87-foot structure attached to his office -- with a new, taller tower at no cost to the sheriff's department.

 "Without the tower, we lose a key piece of our communications with my deputies.
 Radio communications were integral during our response to Tropical Storm Irene when cell phone circuits were overloaded," Clark wrote in a recent press release.